vijaigan/vijaigan.github.io/_posts/2019-04-09-MFA-Enable-via-AWS-CLI.md

 ~~~

 1. Now the `mfaout` file has Base32String.
-2. Open google autheticator and add new with + sign
+2. Open google authenticator and add new with + sign
 3. Choose "Enter Provided Key"
 4. This will ask for new account name and "Your Key"
 5. Please input the whole string from mfaout as input.